liashabulal/databuddy/README.md

 it receives.

 ## Why is this interesting?
 Every dataset is different.
-A fixed script runs the same operations regardless of whether they make sense.
-DataBuddy treats EDA as a reasoning problem — the agent observes the data, selects appropriate tools, sequences them logically, and synthesises results into actionable insights.
+A fixed EDA script runs the same operations regardless of whether they make sense.
+DataBuddy treats EDA as a reasoning problem and then the agent observes the data, selects appropriate tools, sequences them logically, and synthesises results into actionable insights.

-The central research question this project investigates:

-> *How much initial structure does an LLM agent need to make reliable,
-> explainable EDA decisions?*

-When prompted with an open-ended EDA request, the agent autonomously sequences tool calls — structure → missingness → distributions → correlations → recommendations — without explicit ordering instructions.
-This emergent behaviour is the phenomenon under investigation.

 ## How it works
 - **17 specialised tools** — each covering a specific EDA operation